 Also known as

 The nutmeg seed is encased in a mottled yellow, edible fruit, the approximate size and shape of a small peach.
 The fruit splits in half to reveal a net-like, bright red covering over the seed.
 This is the aril which is collected, dried and sold as mace.
-Under the aril is a dark shiny nut-like pit, and inside that is the oval shaped seed which is the nutmeg.
+Under the aril is a dark shiny nut-like pit, and inside that is the oval shaped seed, which is the nutmeg.

 Nutmegs are usually sold without the mace or hard shell.
-They are oval, about 25 mm (1 in) in length, lightly wrinkled and dark brown on the outside, lighter brown on the inside.
-Nutmeg and mace have similar taste qualities, nutmeg having a slightly sweeter and mace a more delicate flavour.
+They are oval, about an inch long, lightly wrinkled and dark brown on the outside, and lighter brown on the inside.
+Nutmeg and mace have similar taste qualities.
+Nutmeg is slightly sweeter while mace has a more delicate flavour.
 Mace is often preferred in light dishes for the bright orange, saffron-like hue it imparts, while nutmeg is used when a stronger flavour is required, such as cheese sauces.
 Nutmeg is generally grated, often in a cheese grater, before adding to dishes.

 How to select

 • Just like with other dried spices, when purchasing nutmeg, try to select that which is organically grown since this will give you more assurance that it has not been irradiated.

-• In Indian cuisine, nutmeg is used in many sweet as well as savoury dishes (predominantly in Mughlai cuisine.
+• In Indian cuisine, nutmeg is used in many sweet as well as savoury dishes, predominantly in Mughlai cuisine.

-• In soups it works with tomatoes, slit pea, chicken or black beans.
-It complements egg dishes and vegetables like cabbage, spinach, broccoli, beans onions and eggplant.
+• In soups it works with tomatoes, slit peas and black beans.
+It complements vegetables like cabbage, spinach, broccoli, beans onions and eggplant.

 How to store

 • Store both ground and whole nutmeg away from sunlight in airtight containers.

 • Nutmeg oil is used as a major ingredient in some cough syrups.

 • In traditional medicine nutmeg and nutmeg oil were used for illnesses related to the nervous and digestive systems.